leonlatsch/Photok/README.md

 It uses technologies like, AES-256 encryption standard or bcrypt, to keep your photos secure.
 Photok is completely free, open source, and contains no ads.

-**Legal Notice**

-Google Play and the Google Play logo are trademarks of Google LLC

 LICENSE
 =======
     Copyright 2020 Leon Latsch